stephanesan/pnda-package-server-docker/README.md

 1. 14.04 LTS with 8 GB of memory & Docker version 1.8.3
 2. 16.04 LTS with 10 GB of memory & Docker version 1.12.1, build 23cf638

+A minumum of 5Gb disk space is recommended.

 The scripts may work in other UNIX environments as well.
 See the [Questions & Answers](http://pndaproject.io/qa) site for further information.

 ## Building the package server container